SL-Tiwari/portfolio/README.md

 ### CAMPUS ENERGY MONITORING SYSTEM

 Description:
 ● This project presents a solution for building energy monitoring and analysis of the data obtained from the 3-phase energy monitoring.
 The data for energy monitoring is obtained using a Multi-Functional Meter, which measures electrical qualities like voltage, current, power, etc. The meter supports RS 485 communication, which is used to collect the data from the meter.
-First, by monitoring the collected data, sending an alert mail to the respective head to avoid the overloading of power cables is presented.
+First, by monitoring the collected data, sending an alert mail to the respective head to avoid the overloading of power cables is presented.<br/>
 ● Secondly, data analysis on the obtained data is presented.
-In the analysis of the data, some factors like load factor, imbalance factor, rise time, and high load duration period are calculated from the obtained load curves.
+In the analysis of the data, some factors like load factor, imbalance factor, rise time, and high load duration period are calculated from the obtained load curves.<br/>

 ## INTERNSHIP
-● A Two-week Internship in Telecom Technologies at the Regional Telecom Training Center (RTTC) from 04-06-2018 to 15-06- 2018.
+● A Two-week Internship in Telecom Technologies at the Regional Telecom Training Center(RTTC) from 04-06-2018 to 15-06- 2018.

 ## IT PROFICIENCY
-● Languages: - C, C++, JAVA, Python, C#
+● Languages: - C, C++, JAVA, Python, C# <br/>
-● Database Technologies: - MYSQL, PL/SQL
+● Database Technologies: - MYSQL, PL/SQL<br/>
-● Tools: -Multisim, MATLAB, Moba-Xterm, Arduino, git, Microsoft Office ● Web Application: -HTML, CSS, JavaScript, jQuery, Bootstrap, Rest API ● Web Frameworks: - AngularJS, Spring
+● Tools: -Multisim, MATLAB, Moba-Xterm, Arduino, git, Microsoft Office<br/>
+● Web Application: -HTML, CSS, JavaScript, jQuery, Bootstrap, Rest API<br/>
+● Web Frameworks: - AngularJS, Spring<br/>

 ## ACHIEVEMENTS
-● Certified with Business English Certificate (BEC).
+● Certified with Business English Certificate (BEC).<br/>
-● Certification from “DELL Technologies” on Big Data.
+● Certification from “DELL Technologies” on Big Data.<br/>

 ## STRENGTHS
-● Won several prizes in the Inter School Competition.
+● Won several prizes in the Inter School Competition.<br/>
-● Active part in organizing Fresher’s Day, Traditional Day, and Alumni Meet in the college.
+● Active part in organizing Fresher’s Day, Traditional Day, and Alumni Meet in the college.<br/>
-● Organizing Secretary of Telangana IT Association (TITA) for Student Chapter 2018- 2019.
+● Organizing Secretary of Telangana IT Association (TITA) for Student Chapter 2018- 2019.<br/>
-● Worked as a Volunteer for the NASA Space Apps Hackathon.
+● Worked as a Volunteer for the NASA Space Apps Hackathon.<br/>
-● Working as an Activist at SWECHA, an organization determined to provide quality software built on the guidelines of the free software development model.
+● Working as an Activist at SWECHA, an organization determined to provide quality software built on the guidelines of the free software development model.<br/>
-● Actively participated in student activity club event “DIKSUCHI” in college.
+● Actively participated in student activity club event “DIKSUCHI” in college.<br/>